-You must have a GB sticker displayed on your car when driving in the European Union.
-If your car has Europlates, which include the GB euro-symbol, then you do not need to have this sticker.
-However, if you intend to drive to a country outside the EU then you may still need to have a sticker whether or not you have Europlates, so it is worthwhile getting one.
+Also, if you intend to drive to a country outside the EU then you may still need to have a sticker whether or not you have the appropriate UK number plates, so it is worthwhile getting one.

-This is a requirement under the 1949 Road Traffic Convention and failure to display a GB sticker or Europlates could land you with an on-the-spot fine.
+This is a requirement under the 1949 Road Traffic Convention and failure to display a UK sticker or have appropriate UK number plates could land you with an on-the-spot fine.

 In a number of countries it is a legal requirement for you to have a reflective jacket inside the vehicle.
 One of these countries is France, which most people travel to by car even if they are just passing through to another country.
 Here you must make sure your reflective jacket is kept within reach at all times.